hallodom/geshe-graham-losel/_publications/a-gelongs-training-in-brief.md

 permalink: /publications/books/:path/
 noindex: true

-title: "Gelong's Training in Brief, author: His Holiness the Dalai Lama"
+title: "Gelong's Training in Brief, author His Holiness the XIVth Dalai Lama"
 description: Pithy advice on the fully ordained life and concise delineations of each of the gelong's vows.

 type: book